teohm/teohm.github.com/source/_posts/2013-04-17-chef-cookbooks-for-busy-ruby-developers.markdown

 ---

 Have you ever **setup a Rails production environment from scratch, by hand**?
 If you had, I share your pain every time when a new project started.

 The process is often repetitive.
 To me, it seems to be a waste to do it manually every time.
-It consumes time and attention, that I would spend on tasks that bring more values to our clients.
+It also consumes time and attention.
+It would be great if I could spend them on tasks that bring more values to clients.

-To remove such waste, I developed two Chef cookbooks to **automate the process**:
+To minimize such waste, I have written two Chef cookbooks to **automate the process**:

 * [**rackbox**](https://github.com/teohm/rackbox-cookbook)  - to provision **rack-based web server** (Nginx as front server, Unicorn and Passenger as upstream app servers, `rbenv` as ruby version manager).
 * [**databox**](https://github.com/teohm/databox-cookbook) - to provision **database server** (supports MySQL and PostgreSQL).